PerlaGCastillo/dashboardAppViews/README.md

-# historicoApp
+# dashboardAppView
-JCF historical data app
+flutter dashboard and data tables for consulting numberly results